-- In terms of dimensions, it comes in at 5 by 6 by 59 in inches and the price when last seen at Walmart was for less than $50 which of course can be double checked below.
+- In terms of dimensions, it comes in at 5 by 6 by 59 in inches and the price when last seen was for less than $50 which of course can be double checked below.

 2, The Earthquake E43 with 8 Inch Earth Auger - Red

 - At number 2, we have the Earthquake E43 with 8 Inch Earth Auger - Earthquake is the largest and most trusted manufacturer of earth augers in the world, with the e43 powerhead you can confidently drill deep into the earth in just seconds.
 It is manufactured by Adrisam Inc.

 - The 43 cc two cycle viper engines provide the right amount of power when it comes to your next project.
 The transmission is built to last and features durable ball bearings and alloy gears.
 The bit turns at two hundred fifty RPM to dig the soil easily and quickly.
 E43 comes with solid steel, heat treated alloy gears and the handles come with good quality anti-vibration foam grip to reduce stress and fatigue and it comes in a red color.